 Food is the primary reason that we ended our 2007 honeymoon in Barcelona.
-During that initial visit, we dined at a Michelin restaurant (Cinc Sentis), ate dinner at a restaurant (Espai Sucre) that only serves desserts and devoured razor clams for the first time at Pinotxo Bar inside the Mercat de Boqueria.
+During that initial visit, we dined at a Michelin starred restaurant (Cinc Sentis), ate dinner at a restaurant (Espai Sucre) that only served desserts and devoured razor clams for the first time at Pinotxo Bar inside the Mercat de Boqueria.
 We also paired tinned fish with champagne at La Xampanyeria in El Born and sampled modern tapas at Albert Adrià’s now-closed Inopia.

 Times have changed, restaurants have closed and we’ve now traveled to Barcelona again and again.
 It’s literally taken us multiple visits to crack the culinary nut that is Barcelona’s food scene.
 It’s been worth our extra effort and we’re far from finished.

 Discover more great food cities around the world.

 Barcelona Food Guide | Where to Eat in Barcelona

 We’re finally confident to release a list of Barcelona restaurants that we love though it’s a list that we’ll continue to update.

 Some of our favorite restaurants serve cheap eats while others are temples of molecular gastronomy.
 However, they have a few things in common – they all serve great food, they’re all friendly to food travelers and they’re all open now.